-(4-3-3).
-Convert ladder diagrams into programs, explain digital/analog devices used with programmable logic controllers, apply advanced programming techniques, execute and evaluate control system operation, and implement interfacing and networking schemes.
-(EMSP) EMERGENCY MEDICAL TECHNOLOGY/TECHNICIAN#
+(4-3-3) Advanced concepts in programmable logic controllers and their applications and interfacing to industrial controls.

+(EMSP) EMERGENCY MEDICAL TECHNOLOGY/ TECHNICIAN #

-EMSP-1160 Clinical - Emergency Medical Technology /Technician (1-0-5).
-A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+EMSP-1160 Clinical-Emergency Medical Technology

+(1-0-5) A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.